 The school is opposed to all forms of prejudice including, but not limited to prejudice related to protected characteristics.
-We will ensure that prejudice-related incidents in relation to staff and pupils are recorded and dealt with appropriately.
+We will ensure that prejudice-related incidents in relation to staff and pupils this policy and its related procedures and action plans are implemented and that arrangements are in place to deal with any concerns or unlawful action that arises.